 What cream cheese is best for no-bake cheesecake?

 Most cream cheeses are best for cheesecake.
-The full fat versions are great and do give a great taste.
-Unlike in baked cheesecakes, the reduced fat varieties can still work.
+The full-fat versions are great and do give a great taste.
+Unlike in baked cheesecakes, the reduced-fat varieties can still work.

-In both cases if there is any water on top remove it before adding the cheese to the mix.
+In both cases, if there is any water on top remove it before adding the cheese to the mix.
 Water can make the final cheesecake not set as well.

-Branded cream cheese vs own brands
+Branded cream cheese vs supermarket own brand cream cheese for a no bake cheesecake.

 There are so many different types of cream cheese available and having tried a few different ones I think they all work pretty well.